Xleepree/xleepree-webtite-legacy/README.md

-## xleepree.pages.dev
+## xleepree-old.pages.dev

-welcome to the repository for my website<br>
+this is not the repository of my current website by the way<br>
-look aroudn or something<br>
+look aroudn or go to the current one
-this website is soon to be legacy